-So the tray is dry, or nearly so, and the kale needs water.
+So the tray is nearly dry, and the kale needs water.
 But before we add water, we want to remember how the tray feels in our hands.

-Because we won’t water the microgreens again until the tray feels this light, or the microgreens start to wilt.
+Because we won’t water the microgreens again until the tray feels this light or the microgreens wilt.
 More on wilting later.

 Learning Statement About Watering

-Overwatering is the biggest mistake, new growers - all growers - make.
-People like schedules; schedules make things easier to remember, so we believe microgreens need to be watered on a schedule.
+Overwatering is the biggest mistake new growers – all growers – make.
+People like schedules; schedules make remembering things easier, so we believe microgreens must be watered on a schedule.